 Hut Roof Holes

-What a night it was!
-As I mentioned earlier I think it is safe to say I have now been officially initiated as a missionary to Africa.
-I made it through that night and the nights there after.
-I didn’t have worry about snakes coming under the door of this hut, as you can see from the picture Lake Victoria is just behind my hut and although I am sure there were snakes all around, it’s not the snakes they fear there in the village…it’s the crocodiles that live in the water’s edge!
+What a week it was!
+As I mentioned earlier, I think it is safe to say I have now been officially initiated as a missionary to Africa.
+I made it through that night and the nights there after and I didn’t have to worry about snakes coming under the door of this hut.
+As you can see from the picture, Lake Victoria is just behind my hut and although I am sure there were snakes all around, it’s not the snakes they fear there in the villages, its the crocodiles that live in the waters edge!!!